curtiswelsby/100-Days-of-Code/README.md

 Today I have been looking at design.
 I want to develop my design knowledge and creativity so that I will be able to come up with different concepts and designs for customers.
 I have been using Youtube to find videos on Design which can help with understanding how design works.

 # Day #8
+I have been trying to get some more ideas around design.
+I really want my Portfolio to stand out.
+I have a better mind for development work and not as creative to come up with some fancy designs like I see from others.
+I am keen to try and get some ideas as to what i can do to stand out.

 # Day #9
+After the last few days of watching videos and trying to understand more about design i thought it best to get back to working on writing code.
+I have got back to doing some FreeCodeCamp.
+Going over some of the sections on HTML and CSS I have done before to try and refresh my mind on simple website building.

 # Day #10